ScottJWalter/cacheaugmentedgeneration/README.md

 The notebook `cag_demo.ipynb` showcases the core steps of CAG:

 1. Loading the Mistral model and tokenizer
-2. Reading a local `document.txt` file containing information about you (For this case, me / Ronan Takizawa)
-3. Preloading that knowledge into the model's context using a `DynamicCache`
+2. Preloading that knowledge into the model's context using a `DynamicCache`
-4. Answering user queries by referencing the cached knowledge, without real-time retrieval
+3. Answering user queries by referencing the cached knowledge, without real-time retrieval
-5. Saving the context cache on disk, then reloading it for another chat session
+4. Saving the context cache on disk, then reloading it for another chat session

 ## Setup